Tower Shoots

 How It Works:

-1. Setup: The tower is centrally located, with shooting stations (often 10–20) positioned in a circular or semi-circular pattern around it.
+1. Setup: The tower is centrally located, with shooting stations (10-12) positioned in a circular or semi-circular pattern around it.

 2. Bird Release: Pheasants are released in small groups at intervals, encouraging unpredictable flight patterns.